Ludorg/s_fractal_cpp/README.md

 if <img src="https://latex.codecogs.com/svg.latex?\|Z(n)\|"/> > 2 then the color of <img src="https://latex.codecogs.com/svg.latex?C"/> is <img src="https://latex.codecogs.com/svg.latex?f(n)"/>

 ## Julia algorithm

+A pseudo-code description of the Julia algorithm used by s_fractal_cpp is detailed hereafter.
+For a complete description of Julia set, refer to the [Wikipedia article](https://en.wikipedia.org/wiki/Julia_set).

 ### Julia algorithm in LaTeX/Markdown format